AdobeDocs/marketo.de-DE/help/marketo/product-docs/marketo-sales-insight/msi-for-microsoft-dynamics/setting-up-and-using/required-fields-for-syncing-marketo-with-dynamics.md

    ![](assets/image2016-6-8-13-3a35-3a22.png)

-1. ...und das Kontrollkästchen Relative Bewertung .
+1. ... und das Kontrollkästchen Relative Bewertung .

    ![](assets/image2016-6-8-13-3a36-3a1.png)